My way of learning Spanish

 Travel abroad or locally

 If you are planning a holiday anyway, visit a country next time where you can use your new vocabulary at whatever level you are.
-I have been to Spain twice and I have plans for this year too, and this time I’d like to look beyond Europe.
+I have been to Spain a few times since 2022, and at the end of 2025, I will spend three weeks in Cuba.
+You can read about why this upcoming trip means a lot to me in a previous post here.

-If you can’t leave your country but live in a bigger city, you might find a meet-up group or some kind of language exchange club where foreigners and locals meet to help each other practice their chosen languages.
+If you can’t leave your country, but you live in a bigger city, you might find a meet-up group or some kind of language exchange club where foreigners and locals meet to help each other practice their chosen languages.
 You might also find a cultural centre that promotes your destination.
 They often organize performances and various events around their culture.
-You don’t have to be fluent to appreciate the music or cuisine of a country but being in an authentic environment will inevitably and positively affect you.
+You don’t have to be fluent to appreciate the music or cuisine of a country, but being in an authentic environment will inevitably and positively affect you.

 Find your teacher